basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/set-bucket-props.md

 }
 ---

 Sets the properties for a bucket.
-You must specify the name of the bucket (`bucket`) and include an `RpbBucketProps` message.
-More on that message type can be found in the [[PBC Get Bucket Properties]] documentation.

-You can also specify a [[bucket type|Using Bucket Types]] using the `type` value.
-If you do not specify a bucket type, the `default` bucket type will be used by Riak.

 ## Request